Topic Hub

 Webhook Idempotency and Retries in Production

-Receive webhook retries safely with durable deduplication, fast acknowledgement, and idempotent downstream work.
+Receive duplicate and out-of-order webhook deliveries safely with signed raw-body verification, durable receipts, fast acknowledgement, and idempotent workers.

 How These Topics Connect

 Idempotency protects a retried write from becoming a duplicate side effect.
+Transaction boundaries decide which state one API request commits together.
 Integration tests prove that behavior through the real request and persistence boundary.
+Contract tests protect the request, response, error, and schema promises clients depend on.
 Race condition handling protects shared state when different requests compete.
 Versioning protects clients when contracts evolve.
 Webhook deduplication extends the same correctness model to external event delivery.

 These are not separate best-practice checklists.
 They are different views of the same engineering problem: API behavior must remain reliable when the clean request-response story stops being clean.